 But living with cancer places an enormous amount of pressure on everyone and problems can arise even between the most loving couples.
 You may want to make things better for your partner and feel helpless and frustrated when you can't make it all go away.
 With all the stress of what's happening, you might not be communicating as well as you used to.

-Sometimes when you are close to someone you expect him or her to be able to read your mind and know what you want.
+Sometimes when you are close to someone you expect them to be able to read your mind and know what you want.

 Your partner might get upset or angry with you if you don't know the best way to handle things.

 And you may get upset or angry with your partner because they don't seem to understand what you are going through.
 There are all sorts of changes that might happen to your relationship.
 Don't take things personally - realise that often people may disagree and argue because they're just not coping.
-"When I felt things were too hard to put into words.
-I kept a journal throughout it all, and would let Peter read it when I didn't feel I could talk about whatever was going on for me openly."